 In 2014; wishing to expand her own professional development, Eliza accepted a teaching position at The British International School of Houston, an age 3-18 private school in the United States of America.
 Working closely with Primary colleagues in America, particularly at KS2 is something she felt she gained a lot of professional development from; understanding how a child’s scientific education develops prior to KS3 has been paramount to her understanding how maximum progress can be made once secondary education starts.

-Having worked within and managed aspects of Science for over a decade, both in the UK and Internationally, Eliza has procured a comprehensive knowledge of the curriculum and the current strategies used at each key stage of Science and was appointed as our new Director of Science in 2016.
-Her ability to encourage all pupils to aspire to achieve their full potential academically whether they are near the bottom or at the top of a wide ability spectrum is a strength in her teaching pedagogy.
+Having worked within and managed aspects of curriculum and pastoral development for over a decade, both in the UK and internationally, Eliza has procured a comprehensive knowledge of School processes and how they can be developed to maximise academic achievement for our students.
+Her ability to encourage all pupils to aspire to achieve their full potential academically whether they are near the bottom or at the top of a wide ability spectrum is a strength in her own teaching pedagogy.

 Eliza continues to be aspirational and admits that she herself thrives on learning and being able to continually broaden her professional understanding teaching and learning.
-Currently, as part of her continued professional development, she is studying for her Master’s Degree in Education.
+Currently, as part of her continued professional development, she is studying for her Master’s Degree in the Leadership and Management of Education.